lucamug/style-framework/IMPROVEMENTS.md

 * modifiers : list of modifiers (i.e. Primary, Secondary, etc.) the same as Button.
 Do we need this?
 * field : the type of the field, for example `Email`, `Password`, `Telephone`, etc. These are constructors of the type `Field`.
 * labelHelper : an extra label usually used for display errors.
-* outerAttrs : the Element.Input.text is wrapped inside another element, these are the attributes of this outer element.
+* wrapperAttrs : the Element.Input.text is wrapped inside another element, these are the attributes of this outer element.
 * focused : if the field has focus.
 This could be of type `Maybe Field` or just a `Bool`.
 If it is a `Maybe Field`, we can just pass `model.focused`.
 If it is a boolean, we need to call a function with this type signature: `Maybe Field -> Field -> Bool`, and call the function with `model.focuse` and `Email`, for example.
 * onEnter : the message that is sent if `Enter` is pressed while the field has focus
 * onChangeField : the message that is sent when the user type something.
 There is already the standard `onChange` but this one also send out the `Field`, in case we want to reduce the number of messages.